mremisze/Getting-and-Cleaning-Data/CodeBook.md

 Requirements:
 This code assumes that files (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) are already downloaded and extracted. reshape2 needs to be installed

-Merges the training and the test sets to create one data set.
-`X` contains x train and test data
-`Y` contains y train and test data

-Requirements:
-This code assumes that files (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) are already downloaded and extracted. reshape2 needs to be installed

 Script does the following:
 Merges the training and the test sets to create one data set:
 `X` contains x train and test data.
 `Y` contains y train and test data.